Police Officer

 Best Rated

-Asked by ironeagle almost 12 years ago
+Asked by watson over 12 years ago

 Why do some cops still ride horses?
 Is that just for tradition's sake, or is there some practical reason for it?

-Asked by naynay almost 12 years ago
+Asked by naynay over 12 years ago

 Depends on the department.
 Most agencies do not have mounted officers.
 However, horses are very good for assisting with crowd control.
 I think New Orleans and NYC still have mounted units exactly for that reason.
 Also, for rural areas, horses can go a lot of places that vehicles cannot.
 So, they also make sense for some departments that have to patrol or conduct search and rescue in rugged environments.

-Asked by watson almost 12 years ago
+Asked by Kev-Lar over 12 years ago

 If you're off-duty with family/friends and you see one of them doing something mildly illegal, do you act as a cop in that instance?
 E.g., your 19-year-old nephew has a beer at the family BBQ, or your poker buddy drives home after he's had a few ...